Leave us a message

 Historically this "diamond" wool is synonymous with luxury.

-The fibers are washed and sorted, then the pashmina fleece is routed to Srinagar in Kashmir valley.
+The fibers are washed and sorted, then the "pashm" fleece is routed to Srinagar in Kashmir valley, the only region in the world to master the delicate art of weaving.

 For centuries, the region of Kashmir has acquired unparalleled expertise in weaving pashmina.
 However, due to political instability, the disorganized productions and sometimes-questionable business practices, this region has been loosing its supremacy compared to the production by their neighbour Nepal.
 Although Nepal does not possess the same knowledge, it is a more stable and reliable economic partner for importing countries.